intel/dffml/docs/tutorials/model.rst

 Testing Train
 ~~~~~~~~~~~~~

+Similarly to the quickstart, all we need to to is pass the model and training
+data to the :py:func:`train <dffml.train>` function.

+**tests/test_model.py**

 .. literalinclude:: /../dffml/skel/model/tests/test_model.py
     :lines: 62-64

 Testing Accuracy
 ~~~~~~~~~~~~~~~~

+Once again, all we need to to is pass the model and test data to the :py:func:`accuracy <dffml.accuracy>` function.
+Then we check if it's in an acceptable range.
+This test is helpful to make sure you never make any horribly wrong changes to your model, since it will check that the accuracy is within an acceptable range.

+**tests/test_model.py**

 .. literalinclude:: /../dffml/skel/model/tests/test_model.py
     :lines: 66-70

 Testing Prediction
 ~~~~~~~~~~~~~~~~~~

+Finally, we use the test data and model with the
+:py:func:`predict <dffml.predict>` function.
+Then we check if each predicted Y
+value is within 10% of what it should be.

+**tests/test_model.py**

 .. literalinclude:: /../dffml/skel/model/tests/test_model.py
     :lines: 72-83